 1985: The company TAG (Technique d'Avant Garde), an important holding company based in Jersey, founded in Luxembourg in 1977 by the Saudi-Syrian businessman Akram Ojjeh, buys the two factories to create Tag Heuer.

-1992: The Investcorp group (Persian golf), owner of Breguet, buys the Nouvelle Lémania.
+1992: The Investcorp group (Persian gulf), owner of Breguet, buys the Nouvelle Lémania.

 1999: The Swatch Group takes over Breguet and Lemania.
 By 1936 half a million chronograph movements had been made by them, primarily for Omega.